zekeriyyaa/MaskRCNN-Modanet-Fashion-Segmentation-and-Classification/README.md

 # MaskRCNN-Modanet-Fashion-Segmentation-and-Classification
 With the contributions of [Sergen](https://github.com/SergenAsik) and [Murat](https://github.com/MuratYavuzz).

-The purpose of this project is classification of clothes under season.
+The project aims to classify the clothes in terms of its type (shirt, tshirt, pant etc.) and season (summer, winter etc.) simultaneously.
+Initially, image segmentation was applied to images to get clothes types and their boundaries.
+Then, the annotations of clothes were generated from boundaries and fed into the image classification model.
+Concequently, images were classified as skirt_summer, pant_spring, tshirt_autumn etc.

 There are three main subprocess exist as given below:
 1. Training Model-1 from Modanet Dataset and Generate Custom Dataset's Labels
 2. Training Model-2 from Custom Dataset
 3. Evaluate test results